AThilenius/athilenius/readme.md

   which sadly isn't playable any more because it's a flash game
 - Written in Rust (because I'm obsessed with Rust)
 - Compiled to WASM
-- Uses WebGPU for fixed-cost hardware accelerated rendering
+- Uses WebGL2 for fixed-cost (by pixels) hardware accelerated rendering
+  - Each 'cell' is a single 16 bit unsigned texel and rendered entirely in a fragment shader.
 - Lets you edit and simulate transistors (something between BJT and CMOS, for you hardware people)

 Once I finished with the editor I then built a functional 16 bit CPU in it, modeled after the [CL-3B